DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Related Work

 \subsection{Autonomous Driving Models}

 The development of autonomous driving (AD) models has accelerated rapidly in recent years, giving rise to many disruptive and groundbreaking technologies.
 Notably, the open-source frameworks, such as Apollo~\cite{apollo_auto} and Autoware~\cite{autoware}, have played pivotal roles by furnishing robust tools and resources, thereby facilitating the development of autonomous driving technology and contributing to its widespread adoption and progression.
 In terms of AD perception, BEV (Bird’s Eye View)~\cite{li2022bevformer, yang2023bevformer, liang2022bevfusion, singh2023surround} and Occupancy Network~\cite{tong2023scene, shi2023grid, li2023fb} have become essential components of autonomous vehicles, helping them better understand the surrounding environment and make corresponding decisions.

 The decision-making process in conventional autonomous driving systems typically relies on finite state machines~\cite{chen2019autonomous}.
 These systems often require the manual creation of numerous rules to determine the states and conditions for transitioning between them.
 However, considering the ever-changing nature of the world, this is usually laborious to design rules to cover all the scenarios for the real world.
 In recent years, end-to-end autonomous driving models have also made remarkable progress, such as UniAD~\cite{hu2023planning}, which adopts a novel end-to-end approach, directly integrating perception, prediction, and planning, avoiding information loss and efficiency issues in the traditional modular design method.
-Recently, open-sourced simulators~\cite{dosovitskiy2017carla, vinitsky2022nocturne, zhou2020smarts} have been proposed to bridge the gap between model prediction and closed-loop control.
-Among them, CARLA~\cite{dosovitskiy2017carla}, featuring comprehensive sensor simulations and realistic environments, is the most widely used benchmark for evaluating closed-loop performance by many state-of-the-art methods~\cite{jia2023think, shao2023reasonnet, shao2023safety, jiang2023vad, chitta2022transfuser, chen2020learning, chen2021learning, chen2022learning}.